 Participants have the ability to discuss theological online seminary best practices and assessment strategies.
 They will have the opportunity to transition their traditional course and/or have the opportunity to create a new fully online course by program completion.

-The Instructors who teach for the certification program are associated with ATS theological schools, have a Doctorate in educational or theological field with deep experience in distance learning.
+The Instructors who teach for the certification program are associated with ATS theological schools, have a degrees in educational or theological fields with deep experience in distance learning.
 Many have taught with the Wabash Center or in other professional development settings.

 Each course will award 2 CEU’s.